shubhamagiwal/DOSFall2017/project4_part1/README.md

 Shubham Agiwal 20562669, Karan Sharma 00174451

 ### Abstract
-This is a Twitter clone and a client tester/simulator built using Elixir.# Project-4 Part DOS Fall 2017
-## Twitter Tester/Simulator

-#### Team Members
-Shubham Agiwal 20562669, Karan Sharma 00174451

-### Abstract
 This is a Twitter clone and a client tester/simulator built using Elixir and phoenix.
 We have a server which is the main server which is used as a datastore.
 This server contains all the data about the tweets, retweets, hashtags and mentions.
 The datastore is maintained using ETS(Erlang Term Storage).
 The server is a central engine which is used to distribute tweets.
 Web socket interface for Twitter engine – with functionalities for Account registration, sending tweets, tweets with hashtags and mentions, re-tweets, querying and live delivery of tweets.
 ### Runtime Commands
 > 1. Extract the contents of the zip file. <br>